Stories are everything,Everything is a story.

 Filmmaker Natalie Johns was born in Zimbabwe, grew up in South Africa and established her career in the London where she specialized in music television with Channel 4, MTV and production company Done and Dusted.

-Johns has spearheaded many music for film projects around the world and worked with a diverse range of artists including Jay-Z, Spiritualized, the Rolling Stones, Gorillaz, John Legend & The Roots, Lenny Kravitz, REM, Gil Scott Heron and most recently worked alongside Amnesty International directing the Electric Burma concert for Aung San Suu Kyi.
+Johns has spearheaded many music for film projects around the world and worked with a diverse range of artists including Spiritualized, the Rolling Stones, Gorillaz, John Legend & The Roots, Lenny Kravitz, REM, Morrissey, Gil Scott Heron and even worked alongside Amnesty International directing the Electric Burma concert for Aung San Suu Kyi.

-After relocating to New York and inspired by the new opportunities in distribution, Johns founded Dig for Fire in 2007—a new venture in storytelling and film, tailored for the digital age.
+In 2007 Johns created independently spirited Dig for Fire —a new venture in storytelling and film, heavily focused on music and tailored for the digital age.

-Accolades include Best Commissioned program on the multichannels for The MTV Nike Freestyler TV Documentary in 2001, a Billboard Women in Music nomination in 2010 and an OMMA Award for the FADER +Nikesportswear Pitch Perfect documentary series.
-In 2011 “Music for RAIN”, conceived by Johns received a Gold at the Digital Impact Awards – an artistic collaboration with musicians Chris Taylor and Solange Knowles for Coca Cola’s Replenish Africa Initiative, devoted to supplying clean water to Africans.
-The YouTube live webcast series “The Switch” directed by Johns and produced alongside the French video blog La Blogotheque was nominated for an “O Award” and listed as #8 in 140 Proof’s 10 ten Social Ad campaigns of 2012.
+Accolades include Best Commissioned program on the multichannels for The MTV Nike Freestyler TV Documentary, a Billboard Women in Music nomination and an OMMA Award for the FADER +Nikesportswear Pitch Perfect documentary series.
+“Music for RAIN”, conceived by Johns received a Gold at the Digital Impact Awards – an artistic collaboration with musicians Chris Taylor and Solange Knowles for Coca Cola’s Replenish Africa Initiative, devoted to supplying clean water to Africans.
+The YouTube live webcast series “The Switch” directed by Johns and produced alongside the French video blog La Blogotheque was nominated for an “O Award” and listed as #8 in 140 Proof’s 10 ten Social Ad campaigns.

 - Oualid MouanessCreative Director + Producer// Tricycle Logic